wolfmanjm/wolfhbot/README.md

 Recently re wired to be Corexy rather than HBot.
 This seems to reduce racking of the X Gantry.
 [See](http://joshuavasquez.com/docs/jVasquez/Projects/coreXY.html)

+I see no difference between using Spectra line drive and GT2 belts, in fact if anything it was slightly smoother using the line drive.

 Spectra Drive
 --------------
 For Spectra drive the four idlers on the XGantry are grooved 5mm bearings that bolt